Cwarcup/personal-blog/data/blog/algo/chunk.md

 chunk([1, 2, 3, 4, 5], 10) --> [[ 1, 2, 3, 4, 5]]
 ```

-> For the first example, you have an array, and a chunk with a size of 2.
+For the first example, you have an array, and a chunk with a size of 2.
 Therefore, the array should be broken up into CHUNKS of 2 elements.

-## Option 1:
+# Solution 1:

 1. Create empty array to hold chunks called 'chunked'
 2. For each element in the array...